Characters / Professor Layton vs. Ace Attorney

 - Nerves of Steel: It's often pointed that Phoenix is much more effective when he's under pressure.

-- Spanner in the Works: Possibly as much as Layton.
+- Spanner in the Works: As much as Layton or even more than him.
 Darklaw was counting on the Professor showing up to solve Labyrinthia's mysteries, but nobody expected Phoenix to come along as well, let alone for him to successfully defend suspects like Espella in the Witch Trials.
+It is possible even the Storyteller himself barely knew about his presence.

 - Stepford Smiler: After Maya's supposed death.